plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ha_integration_type: hub
 ---

 [Plugwise](https://www.plugwise.com) provides smart home climate and power monitoring devices.
-You can acquire one or more of their network attached hubs, called Smiles, to monitor and/or control your home.

-This integration supports Plugwise equipment connected through a **Smile**.
-The smile functions as a hub where you can connect to from either their Plugwise App or using this Home Assistant integration.
+This integration supports Plugwise devices connected to a network connected hub called a **Smile**.
+The Smile functions as a hub where you can connect to from either their Plugwise App or using this Home Assistant integration.
 There are 4 types of Smiles.

 - Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#supported-devices) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).